Our Impact in 2025 By the Numbers

 Patient improvement data was collected from patients, informants and/or clinicians at the time of admission and upon discharge through various assessment tools.
 Assessments used are targeted to treatment populations (i.e., child inpatient, adolescent RTC, adult inpatient, etc.).

-When evaluating results UHS measures statistically meaningful improvement, or that change which can be attributable to treatment.
+When evaluating results, UHS measures statistically meaningful improvement, indicating a change which can be attributable to treatment.

 The Net Promoter Score (NPS) is a measure to gauge the loyalty of customers, consumers and patients and has been widely adopted by more than two-thirds of Fortune 1000 companies.
 We measure loyalty using the question, “How likely would you be to recommend our facility to a friend or family member?”
-In 2024, the UHS Behavioral Health Division NPS was 41 overall, on a scale of -100 to 100.
+In 2025, the U.S. Behavioral Health Division NPS was 45 overall, on a scale of -100 to 100.
+An NPS between +30 and +49 is generally deemed great.

-Favorable NPS ratings were also noted across our programs of varying levels of care:
+Favorable NPS were also noted across our programs of varying levels of care:

-• UHS’ Behavioral Health facilities continue to receive high patient satisfaction ratings in 2024.
-From the nearly 390,000 anonymous patient satisfaction surveys, we learned UHS Behavioral Health patients rated their overall satisfaction a 4.42 on a scale of 1 (strongly disagree) to 5 (strongly agree).
-Research suggests that higher patient satisfaction is associated with improved treatment outcomes.
+- UHS’ Behavioral Health facilities continued to receive high patient satisfaction ratings in 2025.
+From more than 400,000 patient satisfaction surveys, we learned UHS Behavioral Health patients in the U.S. rated their overall satisfaction an impressive 4.43 on a scale of 1 (strongly disagree) to 5 (strongly agree).
+This feedback from our patient surveys allows UHS to celebrate successes as well as identify areas for improvement.

-• Approximately nine out of 10 Behavioral Health patient survey respondents gave their experience at a UHS facility high marks:
+- Approximately nine out of 10 U.S. Behavioral Health patient survey respondents gave their experience at a UHS facility high marks:

-Our education programs enable youth to continue their academic education at our facility while receiving treatment.
-UHS provides personalized learning plans that meet each patient where they are upon admission and prepares them for a seamless transition back to their traditional school environment.
-Of more than 620 parents or guardians of youth receiving treatment who responded to our survey, 82% agree that the academic staff truly cared about their child, while 80% report being satisfied with the facility’s education programs.
+Our education programs enable youth to continue their academic education at our facilities while receiving treatment.
+UHS provides personalized learning plans that meet each student where they are upon admission and prepare them for a seamless transition back to their traditional school environment.

-With the support of our dedicated educators, principals and support staff, 148 students completed their high school requirements in 2024.
+With the support of our dedicated educators, principals and support staff, 171 students met the requirements to complete high school.

 Behavioral Health Division

-For a complete view of UHS Behavioral Health facilities’ clinical outcome measures and patient survey results in 2023, please read the Our Impact in 2024 By the Numbers report
+If you are interested in the U.S. Behavioral Health Division’s clinical outcome measures and patient survey results in 2024, please read Our Impact in 2024 By the Numbers report.